seinecle/blog/_posts/2022-01-30-designing-precise-data-annotation-tasks.md

 These two points boil down to "customization".
 I need to run annotation tasks in ways that are not covered by the existing solutions.
 Specifically:

 - I need to run a Best-Worst Scaling task.
 This is suuuuper powerful and yet not on offer anywhere AFAIK.
 So I added [BWS Tasks](https://nocodefunctions.com/blog/best-worst-scaling-bws-in-progress/) to Nocode functions
 - I need to categorize words, which is a super classic kind of task.
 But these words need to be highlighted in a sentence, to provide context to the annotator.
 Otherwise, how can the annotator judge the meaning of a word in isolation?
 That would be much harder and imprecise.
-So I need a task that allows a notion like: "annotate an object, which has a value (the word) and a 'displayed' value (the sentence where it appears with some css to highlight it)".
+So I need a task that allows a notion like: "annotate an object, which has a value (the word) and a 'displayed' value for the annotator (a sentence where the term appears, with some css to highlight it)".
 I developed a specific [function to do this highlighting](https://nocodefunctions.com/highlighter/highlight_word_in_context.html) and integrated with the test, so that  now [tasks on Nocode function accomodate the notion of item value / item displayed value with css formatting for the annotation of an item](https://nocodefunctions.com/labelling/role.html).
+- While the above seems trivial (adding some css...), it has cascading impacts on the UI.
+For instance, the solution now needs to allow for the import of two fields per item to annotate (the value, and the displayed value).
+This can be managed by defining a scheme for the data to be imported... but that adds another layer of complexity and pre-supposes a programmatic approach.
+I choose instead to have a click-and-point interface where two columns can be imported from a csv or Excel spreadsheet.
+Much simpler.

+Yes, this is not industry-grade so I don't expect it to be widely adopted.
+I just hope that it will speed up my research and that it will prove useful to smaller scale organizations that need these functions specifically, without lock-in nor the complexity of adopting large scale solutions.

+Your feedback is welcome!

 [^1]: [ Joseph K Goodman & Gabriele Paolacci (2017): Crowdsourcing Consumer Research](https://doi.org/10.1093/jcr/ucx047).